kxtools/kx-vision/README.md

 KX-Vision is an open-source ESP (Extra Sensory Perception) overlay for Guild Wars 2.
 It uses the officially supported MumbleLink API for positional data and features an advanced, multi-level gear checker to inspect player builds.
 The project is designed as a learning platform for real-time overlay rendering with ImGui and DirectX 11, 3D-to-2D projection, and clean C++ architecture for game tools.

+**Dual Mode Support:** KX-Vision can be built in two modes:
+- **DLL Injection Mode:** Traditional standalone DLL that can be injected into the game process.
+- **GW2AL Addon Mode:** Integrates with the [Guild Wars 2 Addon Loader](https://github.com/gw2-addon-loader/loader-core) framework for safer, community-supported addon loading.

 ## Features

 *   **MumbleLink Integration:** Utilizes GW2's MumbleLink API for player and game state data.